Accounting for multiplicity in machine learning benchmark performance: Related work

-The same mechanisms of overfitting are present in challenges through multiple submissions to the validation set. \cite{Blum2015} introduced an algorithm that releases the public leaderboard score only if there has been significant improvement compared to the previous submission.
+The same mechanisms of overfitting are present in public challenges through multiple submissions on the validation sample. \cite{Blum2015} introduced an algorithm that releases the public leaderboard score only if there has been significant improvement compared to the previous submission.
 This will prevent overfitting by hindering adjustments to random fluctuations in the score and not true improvements of the method. \cite{Dwork2017} used the principles of differential privacy to prevent overfitting to the validation set.

 Several publications show that the overfitting is not as bad as expected, and provide possible explanations. \cite{Recht2019} constructed new, independent test sets of CIFAR-10 and ImageNet.
-They found that the accuracy drop is dramatic, around 10\%.
-However, the order of the best performing methods is preserved, which can be explained by the fact that multiple classes (\cite{Feldman2019}) and model similarity (\cite{Mania2019}) slow down overfitting. \cite{Roelofs2019} compared the results from the private leaderboard (one submission per team) and the public leaderboard (several submissions per team) in Kaggle challenges.
-Several of their analyses indicate overfitting even though their main conclusion is that there is little evidence of overfitting.
+They found a dramatic drop in accuracy, around 10\%.
+However, the order of the best performing methods is preserved, which can be explained by the fact that multiple classes \citep{Feldman2019} and model similarity \citep{Mania2019} slow down overfitting. \cite{Roelofs2019} compared the results from the private leaderboard (one submission per team) and the public leaderboard (several submissions per team) in Kaggle challenges.
+Several of their analyses indicate overfitting even though their main conclusion was that there is little evidence of overfitting.

-Overfitting and its consequences are avoided in most challenges by withholding the test set so that a method can only be evaluated once and not adapted to the test set performance.
-Hold-out datasets also prevents wrong use of cross-validation, see, e.g., \cite{Fernandez2014} and the seminal paper of \cite{Dietterich1998}.
-Another contribution from public challenges is the requirement of reproducibility to collect the prize money, which is a well-known concern in science, see, e.g., \cite{Gundersen2018}.
-Public challenges typically rank the participants by a (single) performance measure, and can fall victims of Goodhart's law, paraphrased as ``When a measure becomes a target, it ceases to be a good measure.'' by \cite{Teney2020}. \cite{Ma2021} offered a framework and platform for evaluation of NLP methods, where other aspects such as memory use and robustness are evaluated.
+Overfitting and its consequences are avoided in most challenges by withholding the test sample so that a method can only be evaluated once and not adapted to the result.
+Hold-out datasets also prevents wrong use of cross-validation, see, for example, \cite{Fernandez2014} and the seminal paper of \cite{Dietterich1998}.
+Another contribution from public challenges is the requirement of reproducibility to collect the prize money, which is a well-known concern in science, see, for example, \cite{Gundersen2018}.
+Public challenges typically rank the participants by a (single) performance measure, and can fall victims of Goodhart's law, paraphrased as ``When a measure becomes a target, it ceases to be a good measure.'' by \cite{Teney2020}. \cite{Mollersen2017} demonstrated how five different performance measures completely rearranges the leaderboard for the top participants in the ISBI 2016 challenge Skin Lesion Analysis towards Melanoma Detection \citep{Gutman2016}. \cite{Ma2021} offered a framework and platform for evaluation of NLP methods, where other aspects such as memory use and robustness are evaluated.